When you try to start Overbridge Engine, the following popup may appear:

 Overbridge Engine is already running correctly, and you tried to start it again.
 Always check the system tray for the Overbridge Engine icon to make sure it is not already running.

-The computer is running another application that is using port 46000.
+The computer is running another application that use port 46000.
 Overbridge needs to use this port for communication between Overbridge Engine and the plugins.
-To solve this, quit the other application that is using port 46000.
+To solve this, quit the other application that use 46000.

 To find out what applications that use the port, please do the following:

 1. Press CMD + SPACE, and then type “terminal”, and then press ENTER.